 We expect the player to decide which type of dual wielder they are and collect weapons and gear that fit that type.

 Why was the Feral druid’s mana reduction cost removed from King of the Jungle?
 And what happened to two combo points on critical strikes?
+These are data errors that will be corrected.
+Neither is intended to be cut.

 With the new 31-point tree system, how will players use dual-specialization?
 Do we get to choose a new tree when we first use our secondary specialization (off-spec)?
+You can use dual-specialization for a different specialization in beta, if you choose, much as you can today.
+We are going to lower the level at which you can use dual-specialization, as well as the cost for purchasing it, because we recognize that using Dungeon Finder while leveling is likely to be popular.

 It was said that players would be allowed to choose based on their play style.
 Do you believe fewer talents will accomplish this?
+The talents that we are pruning are typically things like extra strength or coefficient boosts to spells.
+It

 Get those fingers cracked and ready up to spend all weekend day and night playing StarCraft II Beta, because that’s the last you will experience of this historic 12-years-wait treat and memento.